ray-x/navigator.lua/README.md

 ### Reference

-Pls check first part of README
+Pls check the first part of README

 ### Document Symbol